-7.10.7 Format of the Examination The first part of the oral examination shall consist of an oral presentation by the candidate to include a summary of the salient points of the research within a time span of 25 to 30 minutes.
+7.10.7 Format of the Examination The first part of the oral examination shall consist of 25 to 30 minute oral presentation by the candidate to include a summary of the salient points of the research.
 This is followed by the questioning and examination of the candidate by the examining committee.
-The question period is normally about two hours in duration.
+The question period is normally a maximum of two hours in duration.
+The initial questioner will be the external examiner followed, if required, thereafter by the members of the supervisory committee.
+There will be two rounds of questions in total by all members of the examining committee followed by a final opportunity for the external examiner to ask any outstanding questions.

-It is the responsibility of the Chair of the oral examination to pose questions raised by the external examiner (if not in attendance).
 The Chair of the oral examination may exercise discretion in allowing questions from the audience following completion of the formal examination.